© Krisztian Hallai | Dreamstime.com

 - LDL cholesterol, known as the “bad” cholesterol because it’s the stuff that builds up as plaque in your arteries.
 High LDL could lead to a higher heart disease risk, and possibly blocked artery symptoms.

 - HDL cholesterol, called the “healthy cholesterol” because it helps remove some LDL cholesterol from the body.
 Low HDL may raise your risk of heart disease.

 - Triglycerides, which store unused calories for energy later.
 High triglyceride levels are associated with higher heart disease risk.
 (See our post “4 Time-Tested Steps to Reduce Triglycerides Naturally.”)

 When you have your lipid profile measured in a blood test, you’ll receive separate numbers for LDL, HDL, and triglycerides.
-You should see how each number compares to a healthy cholesterol number range.
+You should see how each number compares to a normal cholesterol level.

 - A healthy or normal LDL cholesterol level is less than 100 mg/dL.
 An LDL level of between 100 and 128 mg/dL is common, but above the optimal range.
 High LDL is anything at or above 160 mg/dL.
 If you’re at this level, you should probably be treated with a statin or other cholesterol-lowering drug.

 - Normal HDL levels are between 40 and 59 mg/dL, but an optimal score is anything above 60 mg/dL.
 While having a higher HDL level is associated with a lower risk of heart disease, it’s not clear whether improving your HDL with medications actually reduces your risk of a heart attack.